Penmanship: Handwriting based on Latin script

 Gothic or black-letter script, evolved from Carolingian, became the dominant handwriting from the twelfth century until the Italian Renaissance (1400–1600 AD).
 This script was not as clear as the Carolingian, but instead was narrower, darker, and denser.
 Because of this, the dot above the i was added in order to differentiate it from the similar pen strokes of the n, m, and u.
 Also, the letter u was created as separate from the v, which had previously been used for both sounds.
 Part of the reason for such compact handwriting was to save space, since parchment was expensive.
-Gothic script, being the writing style of scribes in Germany when Gutenberg invented movable type, became the model for the first type face.
+Gothic script, being the writing style of scribes in Germany when Gutenberg invented movable type, became the model for the first typeface.
 Another variation of Carolingian minuscule was created by the Italian humanists in the fifteenth century, called by them littera antiqua and now called humanist minuscule.
 This was a combination of Roman capitals and the rounded version of Carolingian minuscule.
 A cursive form eventually developed, and it became increasingly slanted due to the quickness with which it could be written.
 This manuscript handwriting, called cursive humanistic, became known as the typeface Italic used throughout Europe.

 Copperplate engraving influenced handwriting as it allowed penmanship copybooks to be more widely printed.
 Copybooks first appeared in Italy around the sixteenth century; the earliest writing manuals were published by Sigismondo Fanti and Ludovico degli Arrighi.
 Other manuals were produced by Dutch and French writing masters later in the century, including Pierre Hamon.
 However, copybooks only became commonplace in England with the invention of copperplate engraving.
 Engraving could better produce the flourishes in handwritten script, which helped penmanship masters to produce beautiful examples for students.
 Some of these early penmanship manuals included those of Edward Cocker, John Seddon, and John Ayer.
 By the eighteenth century, schools were established to teach penmanship techniques from master penmen, especially in England and the United States.
 Penmanship became part of the curriculum in American schools by the early 1900s, rather than just reserved for specialty schools teaching adults penmanship as a professional skill.
 Several different penmanship methods have been developed and published, including Spencerian, Getty-Dubay, Barchowsky Fluent Handwriting, Icelandic (Italic), Zaner-Bloser, and D’Nealian methods among others used in American education.